neycyanshi/plane_fitting/README.md

-py-ransac
+plane fitting
 =========

-python implemetation of RANSAC algorithm with a line fitting example and a plane fitting example.
+RANSAC algorithm with a plane fitting example for raw depth map captured from depth sensors.